You can pay your SSS PRNs for contributions and loan payments using GCash easily.

 Can you reuse a PRN in paying a contribution or a loan?

-No, a PRN is a one-time-use number.
-If you want to add to your contribution or loan payment, you can generate a new one from the SSS portal.
+No, a PRN is for one-time use only.
+If you want to add to your contribution or loan payment, you need to generate a new one from the SSS portal.

 Does the PRN have an expiry date?

-Yes, the PRN expires 5 days after generation.
+Yes, the PRN expires 5 days after generation for loans.
+For contributions, the expiration date is at the end of the quarter.
 You can generate a new one from the SSS portal.

 Can I overpay or underpay using my PRN?

-No, you can only pay the amount issued with the PRN.
+No, you can only pay the exact amount issued with the PRN.

 Can I get a salary loan when I’m unemployed?